Choosing a qualified professional

 The simplest way to find suitably qualified and self-regulated professionals is by looking for Nutritional Therapists who are BANT members and CNHC registered.

-BANT – British Association for Applied Nutrition and Nutritional Therapy is the recognised professional body for Nutritional Therapy in UK.
+BANT – British Association for Nutrition and Lifestyle Medicine is the recognised professional body for Nutritional Therapy in UK.

 Members of BANT are bound to a Code of Conduct and strive to achieve the level of professionalism necessary for the safe practice of Nutritional Therapy as an evidence-based patient-centred form of care.

 CNHC – Complementary and Natural Healthcare Council is the regulating body for Nutritional Therapy.

 CNHC registration allows NHS healthcare providers and the public to identify safe Nutritonal Therapists who conform to national standards.